 - In a medium bowl, whisk together the all-purpose flour, unsweetened cocoa powder, and salt.
 Set aside.

-- Using your hand-held mixer or stand mixer with a paddle attachment on medium speed, beat together the unsalted butter and granulated sugar until well blended.
+- Using your hand mixer or stand mixer with a paddle attachment on medium speed, beat together the unsalted butter and granulated sugar until light and fluffy.
 Add in the egg yolk and vanilla extract.